mohd-ahsan-mirza/generate-csv-from-SQL-select/README.md

 # Description
 You can use this application to generate a CSV file from any `SELECT` Query.
+A file called `result.csv` will get generated
 # Setup
 * Clone the Repo
 * `chmod +x generate.sh `